-The average SAT score of the 2004 enrolled freshman class was 1350.
-The average GPA was 4.0.
-In fall 2004, 179 freshmen were National Merit Scholars, 14 were National Achievement Scholars and 33 were National Hispanic Scholars.
+The average SAT score of the 2005 enrolled freshman class was 1364.
+The average GPA was 4.04.
+In fall 2005, there were 197 National Merit, National Achievement and National Hispanic Scholars.

 USC students consistently earn nationally competitive scholarships and fellowships including Rhodes, Marshall, Fulbright and Truman scholarships.

-LibrariesThe USC libraries house over 4.2 million volumes, more than 3 million photographs, and just over 6 million microforms, and subscribe to nearly 30,000 current journals.
+LibrariesThe USC libraries house more than 3.9 million volumes, three million photographs, six million microforms and subscribe to nearly 30,000 current journals.

-The largest of the USC libraries is the Doheny Memorial Library, which contains the research collections for most of the social sciences and humanities materials.
-The Doheny Memorial Library also houses the Research Services Center, Cinema-TV Library, the Music Library and Special Collections.
+The largest of the USC libraries is the Edward L. Doheny Jr. Memorial Library, which contains the research collections for most of the humanities and social science materials.
+The Doheny Memorial Library also houses the Cinema-TV Library, the Music Library and Special Collections.

 In addition to the Doheny Library, the USC libraries include a number of specialized research libraries that serve the unique research needs of the campus.
-Most of these are located near the school or department they serve.
 Three independent campus libraries are devoted to specialized collections for their respective professions: the Asa V. Call Law Library, the Eileen and Kenneth T. Norris Medical Library and the Jennifer Ann Wilson Dental Library and Learning Center.

 The USC libraries are the administrative hub of the Southern California Electronic Libraries Consortium.
 USC is a member of the Research Libraries Group, an international association of major universities and research institutions.
-In addition, USC maintains borrowing agreements with Hebrew Union College, the Los Angeles County Museum of Natural History Library.
+In addition, USC maintains borrowing agreements with Hebrew Union College and the Los Angeles County Museum of Natural History Library.
 For more information about the libraries' lending policies, visit the Web site at www.usc.edu/isd/libraries/about/lending_policies.

 Home ConnectionAll the rooms in USC residence halls, as well as some areas of Leavey Library and the Marshall School of Business, are connected to ResNet, a high-speed computer network.
 The ResNet connection allows students to bypass their modem and enjoy free, high-speed (10 megabits per second) Internet access.

-Students who live off-campus may access the Internet via a computer.
-USC has more than 1,000 modems that students may dial into for access to the Internet, free of charge.
-USC's Virtual Private Network (VPN) client is available to access restricted USC resources for students who use another Internet service provider.
-This application can be downloaded at http://software.usc.edu.
-Information on connecting to USC can be found at www.usc.edu/isd/it/connect.
+USC has more than 1,000 modems that off-campus students may dial into for Internet access.
+USC's Virtual Private Network (VPN) is available to enable access to restricted USC resources for students who connect to the USC network from off campus.
+This application can be downloaded at software.usc.edu.
+Information on connecting to USC can be found at www.usc.edu/its/connect.

-Software at USCThe university offers a wide range of software available for download, for purchase and for use in ISD's public computing centers.
-To learn more, visit http://software.usc.edu.
+Software at USCThe university offers a wide range of software available for download, for purchase and for use in public computing centers.
+To learn more, visit software.usc.edu.